oVirt/ovirt-site/source/documentation/gluster-hyperconverged/chap-Maintenance_and_Upgrading_Resources.html.md

 title: Maintenance and Upgrading Resources
 ---

-# Chapter 4: Maintenance and Upgrading Resources
+# Chapter: Maintenance and Upgrading Resources

 ## Maintaining the Self-Hosted Engine